Educational services available at Fylingdales Moor

 Our Education and Outreach Officer for the North York Moors area is Tanya Eyre.
 Tanya is also available to organise visits for pupils and their teachers, especially in the winter months, either linked to Fylingdales trips or separately.
 Among subjects available for outreach visits are wildlife adaptations to moorland conditions and owl pellet dissection.

-Under HLS funding also, Tanya also runs ‘free of charge’ work shops and events.
+Under HLS funding, Tanya also runs ‘free of charge’ work shops and events.
 A request to pay for craft materials can be made and at public activities either a small cover charge made or donation box is left out.

 Workshops at events These have included Countryside Days at Harrogate Showground and here (right) running a childrens workshop called “A Kestrels Eye View” at Wild About Woods, Arboreteum Castle Howard.

 Guided walks for groups of all ages and abilities| Left: the Robin Hoods Bay Cubs on a moorland explorer walk one wet September afternoon 2012- enjoying the star moss

 Guided family activities during the holidays | A participant enjoys a close up view of the ringlet butterfly she caught at Stoupe Brow 2012